 The Subscriber Engagement Analytics dashboard is your hub for subscriber-level analytics in Kit.
 It brings together key subscriber engagement stats, recent email performance, audience engagement trends, and subscriber retention data into a single view.

-To access it, go to Subscribers under the Grow tab in the navigation, and click the Engagement tab.
+To access it, go to Subscribers under the Grow tab in the navigation, and then click the Engagement tab.

 Summary metrics

-Recipients: The number of unique subscribers who received at least one email in the applied date range
+Recipients: The number of unique subscribers who received at least one email

 Opened: The percentage of recipients who opened at least one email